In most states, you can start earning high school credits in middle school. Discover five tips to consider when planning your school year.

 We both love the thought of her not having to spend 6 hours each day with her nose stuck in a textbook in her senior year.
 Even more, we love the idea of her having time to gain real world experience doing the things she’s most passionate about.
 Things that will move her one step closer to her ultimate end goal – veterinary school.

-Do you have plans to offer high school credits for work done in middle school?
+Do you have plans for earning high school credits in middle school?
 Tell me about it in the comments.